-Spatial patterns in beta diversity can be used to infer the possible role of underlying ecological processes that could structure communities in space, or alternatively, can indicate random distributions of species not clearly explained by a particular ecological model.
-We used a null model to test whether observed patterns of species turnover whether different from an expectation based on random distributions.
-To generate null models of beta diversity for each meadow, we created a statistical function in the program R (R Core Team 2013) that permutes observed community composition using the permat function from the vegan package (Oksanen 2013).
-Beta diversity was calculated within each meadow with a Bray-Curtis dissimilarity matrix, and resampled 999 times to generate null expectations based on observed compositions.
-The resulting mean value of the median was used to represent the expected null value for multivariate dispersion, correcting for underestimation bias (Stier et al. 2013).

 Statistical analyses

-To test our first hypothesis that faunal beta diversity alpha diversity, we used one-way anova on univariate diversity metrics among nine meadows sampled in July.
+To test our first hypothesis that faunal beta diversity (turnover among samples) varies among meadows but alpha diversity (sample-level species diversity) does not, we used one-way anova on univariate diversity metrics among nine meadows sampled in July (midsummer, time B).
 To explore possible explanations for variation in diversity within and among meadows, we tested whether spatial patterns in grazer diversity varied with season, distance, biotic and abiotic meadow attributes.
 We conducted linear regression analyses using sampling date, distance among plots, meadow area, fetch and position in the watershed as predictors.
 We explored correlations among predictors (and found that density and LAI also varied along this gradient?).
 Abundance and ENS were log-transformed to meet the assumption of homoscedasticity.

-Beta and alpha can differ if species are aggregated within meadows, or if aggregation varies among species and dominance varies among meadows.
-We estimated aggregation within meadows using standardized Morisita’s index (I), and then compared aggregation scores for species in each meadow with their rank (not entirely sure where this is going… a) is there aggregation within meadows, is it driven by the most abundant species, are the most abundant species the same across meadows? do species I scores vary among meadows? b) do morisita scores vary with species rank?.
+Beta and alpha diversity patterns can differ if species are aggregated within meadows (as opposed to randomly distributed throughout the meadow), or if aggregation varies among species and dominance varies among meadows.
+We estimated aggregation within meadows using standardized Morisita’s index (I), and then compared aggregation scores for species in each meadow with their rank.
+We specifically asked, a) is there aggregation within meadows, is it driven by the most abundant species, and are the most abundant species the same across meadows? (do species I scores vary among meadows? b) do morisita scores vary with species rank?.)

+EMS methods

-To determine whether spatial patterns of biodiversity are consistent with metacommunity , we applied the elements of metacommunity (EMS) framework (Leibold and Mikkelson) using the implementation in the R package Metacom (Presley et al).
-This analysis first tests for coherence in species distributions, random distributions or… If coherence is identified, subsequent tests allow determination of whether patterns are consistent with nested community structures, clementsian or gleasonian (refs).
-We analyzed metacommunity structure for the 9 meadows sampled in July 2012.
+To determine whether spatial patterns of biodiversity across meadows are consistent with metacommunity processes operating at the landscape scale, we applied the elements of metacommunity (EMS) framework (Leibold and Mikkelson 2002, Presley et al 2010).
+This analysis first tests for coherence in species distributions across meadows by comparing observed species distributions with expected distributions based on a null model.
+If positive coherence is identified, spatial patterns can be further tested to identify patterns consistent with individualstic species distributions across the landscape (a Gleasonian model of species distributions), or clumped species distributions (Clementsian structure), or random, providing insight to possible types of community structure (Liebold and Mikkelson 2002, Presley et al 2010, Henriques-Silva et al 2014?).
+We analyzed metacommunity structure for the 9 meadows sampled in July 2012 using the R package Metacom.
+We used a null model that fixed species richness within sites (‘fixed row) but allowed composition to vary based on their marginal probabilities (method = “R1”).

 We ranked models using AICc, and compared them using likelihood ratio tests, δaic and Akaike weights (w).
 Models with a δaic < 2 can be considered equivalent to the best model (Burnham & Anderson 2002).
 In the case of multiple highly ranked models, we selected the set of models that produced a cumulative w > 0.95, representing our confidence (95%) that the set includes the best model, and we averaged these models to produce coefficients of effects (Burnham & Anderson 2002).
 We examined residual plots for deviations from the assumptions of linearity or homoscedasticity, (with the exception of parallel lines in a plot of the models’ fitted values vs. residuals).
 This phenomenon resulted from including repeated values of position in the estuary in the model (Searle 1988).
 We tested hypotheses on a subset of our full dataset - the meadows sampled at all three time points - to conservatively test for an effect of temporal variation.
 We then repeated the analysis with the full dataset (including the four sites sampled only once).

 RESULTS